robot-c0der/banksy/README.md

 6. Run `cap production deploy` if you're using Capistrano to deploy and hopefully everything should run and you'll now have a functioning instance of Banksy on your server!

 ### Questions?
 Hopefully this is relatively straightforward to setup/deploy but if not i'll do my best to try and help where i can.
-The deploy setup was basically done by following the Go Rails guide I linked above so honestly that's probably your best bet if you run into any issues deploying it via Capistrano.
+The deploy setup was basically done by following the Go Rails guide honestly that's probably your best bet if you run into any issues deploying it via Capistrano.

 ### Other Bits/Attribution:
 - The User registration/confirmation/session system is taken from Steve Polito's excellent [Rails Authentication From Scratch](https://stevepolito.design/blog/rails-authentication-from-scratch) because it the first/nicest walkthrough I could find that wasn't about 10 years out of date
 - Firefly III is a nice accounting/budgeting app if you need a whole setup, I just don't and found myself dreading the data entry to keep it up to date
+- The darkmode switching is taken from Bootstrap's docs for a darkmode switcher